liudarren3/dia_html_tutorials/README.md

 The `<style>...</style>` line tells the computer that we can to define a new style using everything between `<style>...</style>`.
 This is seperate from the text.
 Notice how nothing is written when you put this into the html file

 The `@import` line tells the computer to load the font from a certain url (https://fonts.googleapis.com/css?family=Sassy+Frass).
-More on this later.
+Because I want the font called 'Sassy Frass', the end of the url says `...css?family=Sassy+Frass` (which is Sassy Frass but with a `+` instead of a space.

 The `custom{ ... }` line tells the computer that we want to officially create our own custom format called `custom`. **You can name this whatever you want**.
 For instance, if I wanted to call this new format `SassyF` I would replace `custom` with `SassyF`.

 Within custom, there are several different **variables** you can define.
 Remember them?
 Ask a facilitator to review it with you if you don't remember.
 The `:` is the same thing as an equal sign; The thing left to the `:` is the variable name and the thing to the right of the `:` is the value of the variable.

 Setting the `font-family` variable will specify what sort of font you want.
+It should be equal to the name of the font we imported.
 We want this to be Sassy Frass!
-We know have a new custom format called `custom` that will use the Sassy Frass font
+We now have a new custom format called `custom` that will use the Sassy Frass font

 Now, if you **copy paste the code** above into your html file, what happens?
 <details><summary>CLICK ME FOR THE ANSWER</summary>